Memorandums of Understanding (MOUs) Memorandums of Understanding (MOUs)

 Legal Binding Nature

 Despite common belief, MOUs are not legally binding documents.
 Their primary function lies in setting joint intentions and guiding future negotiations rather than creating obligations.
 Unless explicitly stated through certain terms that courts recognize as legally binding, MOUs can’t necessitate compliance.
-However, they can influence negotiations and drafting of subsequent contracts.
+However, they can influence negotiations and the drafting of subsequent contracts.
 Understanding this non-binding nature helps parties freely discuss potential collaborations without fear of legal entanglements.

 Real-world Examples of MOUs